Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation

 \subsection{Advanced Loss Functions-based Attack Methods}

-Zhou et al. proposed Transferable Adversarial Perturbations (TAP) \cite{17}, which improve transferability by increasing the feature distance between the original and adversarial images in intermediate layers.
-Later, Ganeshan et al. introduced the Feature Disruptive Attack (FDA) \cite{41}, where the features of every layer in the model are disrupted.
+Yosinski et al. \cite{21} were the first to propose that the features extracted by the network have transferability across models with different architectures.
+Later, Zhou et al. proposed Transferable Adversarial Perturbations (TAP) \cite{17}, which improve transferability by increasing the feature distance between the original and adversarial images in intermediate layers.
 Inka et al. \cite{42} modified the features of the original image to align its intermediate-layer representation becomes closer to that of another class.
 On the other hand, Wu et al. \cite{43} approached the problem by extracting model attention, prioritizing the disruption of key features that may be adopted by multiple model architectures.
 Li et al. \cite{44} introduced a method that mixes features of clean and adversarial examples, attenuating intermediate-level perturbations from clean features.
-Additionally, Wang et al. \cite{45} proposed Diversifying the High-level Features to increases the diversity of features.
-Since the mapping distance of intermediate features correlates with the distance of the final output of neural networks \cite{17}, these methods increase the likelihood of erroneous predictions and enhance the success rate of black-box transfer attacks.
+Additionally, Wang et al. \cite{45} also proposed to increases feature diversity by diversifying the high-level features.
+Since the mapping distance of intermediate feature maps correlates with the distance of the final output of neural networks \cite{17}, these methods increase the likelihood of erroneous predictions and enhance the success rate of transferability attacks.